chriskuehl/fluffy/README.md

 Contributions to fluffy are welcome!
 Send your pull requests or file an issue.
 Thanks for the help!

-fluffy is copyright &copy; 2016 Chris Kuehl, Lynn Tsai, with all original code released under an MIT license.
-Other code, such as included libraries or Django starter code, is under its original license.
-See LICENSE for full details.
+fluffy is released under the MIT license; see LICENSE for full details.

 fluffy uses awesome icon sets developed by [FatCow](http://www.fatcow.com/free-icons) and [Everaldo